top of page

 • LinkedIn

-Clear Idea Finance Limited acts as a commercial finance advisor and credit broker and not a lender.
+Clear Idea Finance acts as a commercial finance advisor and credit broker and not a lender.

-Clear Idea Finance Limited is an appointed representative of Goldwire Financial Solutions Limited which is authorised and regulated by the Financial Conduct Authority (FCA).
+Clear Idea Finance is a trading style of King Mortgages Ltd, which is directly authorised and regulated by the Financial Conduct Authority (FCA).

-Clear Idea Finance Limited – FCA Firm Reference Number: 976364.
-Registered office: Saracens House, 25 St Margaret’s Green, Ipswich, IP4 2BN.
+Clear Idea Finance: Saracens House, 25 St Margaret’s Green, Ipswich, IP4 2BN.

 bottom of page